Is Hummus Vegan?

 Is hummus vegan or raw?

 Hummus is vegan but it is not raw.
 Chickpeas or garbanzo as some call them, are legumes and in order for us to eat legumes, we must first cook them.
 To make hummus we need to boil the chickpeas first and only then we can turn them into delicious hummus.
+If you're seeking raw dishes, hummus in its classic form wouldn't qualify due to the cooking process involved with the chickpeas.

 We recommend, when possible, making your own hummus at home.
 You can either buy dried chickpeas or canned chickpeas.
 We prefer buying canned chickpeas because we can also use the liquid from them called aquafaba, to create beautiful desserts.
 Aquafaba can replace egg whites in a recipe.